By Eric Petersen

 The smiles are reciprocal when I visit the Nguyen Nga Center, home of disabled students creating a self-reliant lifestyle.
 Young people with physical and intellectual disabilities gain the vocational skills to become economically independent.
 And beam brightly in their new community which accepts and supports them.

 The students’ excitement is palpable.
 The comment I hear most often from my departing passengers: “I’ll never forget the expressions on their faces as long as I live.”

-Seventy five percent of Vietnam’s work force is agricultural, with rice, coffee, rubber, tea and black pepper contributing largely to the GNP.
-The physical strength and stamina required preclude many disabled workers, who subsequently become perceived as financial burdens to their families.
+Seventy-five percent of Vietnam’s workforce is agricultural, with rice, coffee, rubber, tea, and black pepper contributing largely to the GNP.
+The physical strength and stamina required to preclude many disabled workers, who subsequently become perceived as financial burdens to their families.

 Miss Nga, the founder of the center, is acutely aware of this having cared three years for her younger sister who suffered a severe leg injury.
 She now officially aspires, “to improve the quality of life of young people with special needs in the Binh Dinh province while developing social and vocational skills that will foster independence.”

-The Vietnamese people are extremely industriousness, commonly working 12-14 hour days while refusing days off.
+The Vietnamese people are extremely industrious, commonly working 12-14 hour days while refusing days off.
 When asked about their eagerness, they often reply “it’s a chance to earn money.”